uosyph/image-processing-api/README.md

 ## Notes:

-- If you want to display an image after resizing you have to change the route from *api/resize* to *api/preview*
+- If you want to preview an image after resizing it, you have to change the route from `api/resize` to `api/preview`.

 - After planning for using *EJS*, I changed my mind.
 So it doesn't serve any purpose in the code now.